adamsuk/sradams-co-uk-content/blog-content/its-been-a-while.md

 ---
 title: "Its Been a While"
 date: "2021-03-24"
+tags: ["Ramblings", "Todo"]
+tldr: "A little catch up on all things relating to this site and tech.
+A post early days in the Tech industry and what I'm looking forward to digging into."
 ---

 I want to get back into this keep pushing forward with front-end tech.
 Its been too long since I worked on a personal project.